KnairdA/StaticXSLT/README.md

 …is a [BuildXSLT](https://github.com/KnairdA/BuildXSLT) module implementing a static site generator in XSLT using [InputXSLT](https://github.com/KnairdA/InputXSLT).

+The prime example of how this framework may be used to generate a static website is the implementation of my [personal blog](https://github.com/KnairdA/blog.kummerlaender.eu/).

 ## Overview:

 The `src/steps` directory contains a chain of transformations which are processed by the build system as specified in `StaticXSLT.xml`.